bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 You will first have to setup the correct environment with the necessary tools.
 See [the intro practical](00_IntroSetup.md) on how to install mamba, and how to create an enviroment for downloading the necessary data.

+We need to create two enviroments: one for assembly, and one for BUSCO.
+BUSCO has some very specific requirements, which are difficult to combine with other tools.
-To create a new environment including the necessary tools for this practical, run the following command:
+We whill thus install it in its own environment.
+To create the two environments including the necessary tools for this practical, run the following command:

 ```
+mamba create -n BUSCO busco
-mamba create -n Assembly spades abyss megahit quast busco canu flye hifiasm
+mamba create -n Assembly spades abyss megahit quast canu flye hifiasm
 ```
-> This will create a new environment called "Assembly" with the necessary tools.
+> This will create two new environments called "BUSCO" and "Assembly" with the necessary tools.

 Create a new folder (e.g. `Practical3`), go into it (`cd Practical3`), and then download the necessary data, by either: